hipe/tmx/lib/skylab/cull/doc/issues/004-both-introduction-and-specifics.md

-to step away from the holodeck and get back to the deck, a "criteria" against an "entity" produces a "score", which (simply) is a *real* number representing that particular entity's (again) "score" against this entity.
+to step away from the holodeck and get back to the deck, a "criteria" against an "entity" produces a "score", which (simply) is a *real* number representing that particular entity's (again) "score" against this criteria.

 this is largely where `cull`'s scope of responsibility both begins and
 ends: to figure out (given a criteria) what the score is for a particular entity (and perhaps present it (perhaps given a stream of entities)).

 ([#001] for more on the entity datamodel.)